ibm-messaging/mq-helm/charts/ibm-mq/README.md

 ## Connecting to the web console

 The MQ image includes the MQ web server.
 The web server runs the web console, and the MQ REST APIs.
 By default, the MQ server deployed by this chart is accessible via a `ClusterIP` [Service](https://kubernetes.io/docs/concepts/services-networking/service/), which is only accessible from within the Kubernetes cluster.
-Optionally an OpenShift Route or Kubernetes NodePort can be configured to connect to the web console from outside of the Kubernetes cluster.
+Optionally an OpenShift Route, Load balancer or Kubernetes NodePort can be configured to connect to the web console from outside of the Kubernetes cluster.

+## Considerations when upgrading the Kubernetes cluster

+During a Kubernetes cluster upgrade the worker nodes are made unschedulable, to avoid new pods from being deployed, and drained to move the current workload to other worker nodes.
+Once all pods are removed, the worker node can be safely upgraded.
+Often additional worker nodes are created during the upgrade process to provide capacity for these drained pods.
+To preserve an applications availability pod disruption budget (PDB) allows you to declare the number of pods that should be available.
+This acts as a break in the upgrade process assuring a balance between the speed of the upgrade and application availability.
+The exact semantics of the upgrade process differs from one Kubernetes distribution to another but the high level process remains similar.

+PDB’s allow you to define the minAvailable or maxUnavailable pods for a built-in Kubernetes Controller (such as a deployment, statefulSet etc).
+To determine the number of pods either available or not available, it uses the Readiness of the pod.
+In the case of Native HA during normal operations there are 2 un-ready pods (with liveness settings of true), and 1 ready pod.
+This design was taken as it allows Kubernetes to automatically route the traffic to the pod that is the leader for the Native HA queue manager.
+This causes an issue when using a PDB with either minAvailable set to 2, or maxUnavailable set to 1.
+In normal operations even before an upgrade the PDB will consider minAvailable to be 1, and maxUnavailable 2.
+Therefore, we need some additional intelligence to help the process.
+What we want to achieve is the following:

+1. Prevent the Kubernetes cluster upgrade from deleting MQ Native HA pods as it does not have the intelligence to do so.
+2. Delete, in a controlled manner, the MQ Native HA pods when a node is unschedulable.

+The first is achieved by using a PDB, with either a minAvailable set to 2 or a maxUnavailable set to 1.
+A sample PDB is provider [here](../../samples/genericresources/kubernetesupgrade/mqnativeha-pdb.yaml).
+For the second, while the Kubernetes cluster upgrade is running, the [drainMQContainers](../../samples/genericresources/kubernetesupgrade/drainMQContainers.sh) script is run at the same time.
+While running, every 30 seconds it checks for unscheduled nodes, if one or more are identified it will query for IBM MQ pods, and check if the queue manager has connectivity and data is in-sync across the 3 containers.
+If so, it is safe to delete the one pod, as Native HA will be able to rapidly recover.

+The [drainMQContainer](../../samples/genericresources/kubernetesupgrade/drainMQContainers.sh) script is a sample that may require customization for your own environment and use case.
+The script has the following usage:
+``drainMQContainer.sh [namespace]`` where:

+* *namespace*: the Kubernetes namespace of the statefulSets to be drained

 ## Supplying certificates to be used for TLS